Can You Switch Health Insurance at Any Time?

 MONEYGEEK EXPERT TIP

 The 60-day Special Enrollment Period window starts on the date of your qualifying event, not the date you report it.
-Submit your documentation to HealthCare.gov right away.
-Missing this window means waiting for the next Open Enrollment Period unless another qualifying event occurs in the meantime.
+Submit your documentation to HealthCare.gov right away

 Can You Switch Employer Health Insurance at Any Time?

 Employer-sponsored health insurance follows its own Open Enrollment window, which most companies schedule in the fall for coverage starting Jan.
-1. New employees can enroll within 30 to 60 days of their hire date, per the Department of Labor.
-Outside that window, you can only change employer coverage if a qualifying life event occurs, such as marriage, a new dependent or loss of other coverage.
+1. New employees can enroll within 30 to 60 days of their hire date, according to the Department of Labor.
+Outside that window, you can only change employer coverage if a qualifying life event occurs, such as marriage or the addition of a new dependent.
 Confirm your plan's enrollment dates with your HR department, as dates vary by employer.

 briefcase icon